deeheber/Donut-Shop/README.md

 # Donut-Shop
-This is a forecaster for a fictional set of donuts shops.
+This is a forecaster for a fictional set of donut shops.
 The table data is dynamically generated with JavaScript.